andrew henderson menu

 Georgia, the cheapest place to live

-Georgia scores well in all domains, whether you want to obtain a second residency, start an offshore company, invest in real estate, open a bank account, or move to a tax-friendly jurisdiction.
+Whether you want to obtain a second residency, start an offshore company, invest in real estate, open a bank account or move to a tax-friendly jurisdiction, you’ll be able to do it all in Georgia.

 Slovenia